Evidence Framework

 Investigating a case?

-- Check for Tier 1 indicators - One is enough for fraud
+- Check for Tier 1 indicators - One's enough on its own

 - Count Tier 2 indicators - 3+ for fraud classification